DFKI-NLP/SMV/README.md

 with open(filename) as f:
     f.write(Config.to_yaml())
 ```
-With this you can change specific parameters on-the-fly for fast-testing of multiple configurations
+With this you can change specific parameters on-the-fly for fast-testing of multiple configurations.

 ### Filtering of results

-Our small filtering methods require some changes to the code from the **Getting started** section
+Our filtering methods require some changes to the code from the **Getting started** section.
 ```python
 import src.dataloader as d
 import src.tools as t